 As just mentioned, at least one incorporator needs to sign the articles, and if there are multiple incorporators, generally they all must provide their signatures along with their addresses.

 Fees for filing articles of incorporation can vary widely among states, from less than $100 up to around $1,000.
 For more details, you should check with the Secretary of State’s website for your state.

 Preparing and filing articles of incorporation is only one of several steps necessary to form a corporation.
 Other initial tasks include electing a board of directors and adopting bylaws.
 If you want further information about articles of incorporation in your particular state, as well as other steps involved in forming a corporation, check the 50-State Guide to Forming a Corporation.
-And, if you want even more detailed explanations regarding articles of incorporation or related corporation matters, check Legal Guide for Starting & Running a Small Business, by Fred Steingold (Nolo) and The Small Business Start-Up Kit: A Legal Guide, by Peri H. Pakroo (Nolo).
+And, if you want even more detailed explanations regarding articles of incorporation or related corporation matters, check Incorporate Your Business, by Anthony Mancuso (Nolo) and The Small Business Start-Up Kit: A Legal Guide, by Peri H. Pakroo (Nolo).